kbase/narrative/src/biokbase-doc/functions.rst

 Services
 ^^^^^^^^

-The two classes that new service methods will need to instantiate are the :class:`Service` (one per group of methods) and :class:`ServiceMethod`.
+The two classes that new functions (service methods) will need to instantiate are the :class:`Service` (one per group of methods) and :class:`ServiceMethod`.
 See the :func:`example` for a usage example.